FX comedy ‘Atlanta’ will return after production delay

 - Seattle contestant back on CBS' 'Survivor' for a third try at the top prize

-Landgraf says Glover has been dealing with an injured foot and personal issues involving his extended family.
+Landgraf said Glover has been dealing with an injured foot and personal issues involving his extended family.

+“As you might imagine, Donald Glover is sort of the king of all media, and he just has had an incredibly complicated life,” Landgraf said.
+“One of the things that is just a reality of television today is you have to wait.”

+Glover, who raps as Childish Gambino, hurt his foot in September, which forced him to postpone several shows that he later made up in December.